 15. Carousel performance diagnosis

-My carousel on {topic} got {views} views but only {saves} saves ({rate}%).
-Below are slide 1-7 verbatim.
-Diagnose the 2-3 specific slides that likely killed save rate, then propose rewrites of those slides only.
+My carousel on [topic] got [views] views but only [saves] saves ([rate]%).
+Below are slides 1-7 verbatim.
+Diagnose the 2-3 specific slides that likely killed swipe-through and save rate, then propose rewrites of those slides only.

 Common mistakes

-- Generic cover slide (“swipe to learn more”) — guarantees a slide-1 drop-off.
+- A generic cover (“swipe to learn more”) — guarantees a slide-1 drop-off and keeps you out of the re-serve queue.

-- Front-loading the best insight on slide 1 — readers should feel forward momentum.
+- Front-loading the best insight on slide 1 — viewers should feel forward momentum through slide 3.

 - Slides that all look the same — visual rhythm matters as much as copy rhythm.

-- Final slide that just says “follow for more” — wasted real estate for a CTA.
+- A final slide that just says “follow for more” — that frame should carry a save reason and a specific CTA.

 - Too much copy per slide — Instagram carousels are scanned, not read.

-- No through-line — each slide stands alone but the deck does not build.
+- No through-line — each slide stands alone but the deck never builds.

 - Skipping save-bait — saves are the strongest carousel ranking signal in 2026.